-The following stakeholders are the key ones, all with different roles to play:
+The following groups of stakeholders are the key ones, all with different roles to play:

-- CH institutions and academic institutions (e.g. the research communities) to identify clear protocols of interaction with citizen scientists and internally, as programme owners and decision makers on different levels, to allocate budgets and implement good governance - E-Infrastructure providers to plan for future deployments - Citizen organisations to associate and organise activists into representative bodies - Policymakers to support institutional conditions and make necessary financial resources available
+- CH institutions and academic institutions (e.g. the research communities) to identify clear protocols of interaction with citizen scientists and internally, as programme owners and decision makers on different levels, allocate budgets and implement good governance - E-Infrastructure providers to plan for future deployments - Citizen organisations to associate and organise activists into representative bodies - Policymakers to support institutional conditions and make necessary financial resources available

-An important aspect is that the academic institutions, in their role to identify the protocols for citizens' engagement, not only will enhance the citizen's roles within communities of interest at local, national and potentially global levels, but also greatly increase the reach and impact of their research.
-Similarly, the role of CH institutions should enter into a phase the change: from being traditionally just content providers to becoming also service providers.
-In their cooperation with e-infrastructures, CH institutions will have an opportunity to explore new audiences and markets.
+An important aspect is that the academic institutions, in their role to identify the protocols for citizens' engagement, not only will enhance the citizens' roles within communities of interest at local, national and potentially global levels, but also increase the reach and impact of their research.
+Similarly, the role of CH institutions should enter into a phase of change: from being traditionally just content providers to becoming also service providers.
+In their cooperation with e-Infrastructures, CH institutions will offer an opportunity to explore new audiences and markets.

-Figure 3: Digital CH institutions becoming providers of both content and services
+Figure 3: DCH institutions becoming providers of both content and services

 There are also other identified complementary stakeholder groups.
-For them citizen science is expected not be considered as a core activity, even if their contributions to the success of the CIVIC EPISTEMOLOGIES Roadmap can be relevant and sometimes vital.
+For them citizen science is not expected to be considered as a core activity, even if their contributions to the success of CIVIC EPISTEMOLOGIES Roadmap can be relevant and sometimes vital.
 They are: